SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

     name="processor">
 ```

-We can use an `*ngIf` directive to inform the user for incompatible information.
+We can use an `*ngIf` directive to inform the user of incompatible information.

 For example: